 (2) An act or omission of the deputy chairperson acting in the place of the chairperson is not to be questioned on the ground that the occasion for acting had not arisen or had ceased.

+[Section 97 amended: No. 3 of 2023 s.
+87.]

 98. Alternate members

 (1) If a member of the Board other than the chairperson is unable to act because of illness, absence or other cause, the Minister may appoint another person as an alternate member to act temporarily in the member’s place.

-(2) If the deputy chairperson is acting in place of the chairperson at a meeting, the Minister may appoint another person to act in his or her place as an alternate member.
+(2) If the deputy chairperson is acting in place of the chairperson at a meeting, the Minister may appoint another person to act in the deputy chairperson’s place as an alternate member.

 (3) While acting in accordance with the appointment the alternate member is to be taken to be, and to have any entitlement of, a member.